alexandrempierre/permutation-based-translator/README.md

-# Shift based translator
+# Permutation based translator

-An implementation of a translator for shift-based ciphers like Caesar cipher.
+An implementation of a translator for permutation-based ciphers like Zenit-Polar and Caesar cipher.